 Description

-The park forms a key section of the extensive Humber River Trail system, which stretches over 13 kilometers through Toronto's river valley.
-This positioning gives hikers access to both the intimate woodland experience within the park itself and the option to extend their adventure along the broader trail network that connects multiple parks and neighborhoods.
+The park forms a key section of the Humber River Trail system, which stretches over 13 kilometers through Toronto's river valley network.
+That positioning is one of its biggest assets — you can keep your hike contained within the park itself, or use it as a launching point to extend your day along the broader trail system connecting multiple parks and neighborhoods throughout the west end.

 Wildlife and Natural Features